Running a Tech Security Project? Here’s How to Actually Get It Done Right

 Leveraging Cybersecurity Frameworks

-ISO/IEC 27001: This is an international standard for information security management.
-Unlike the NIST CSF, organizations can become formally certified against ISO 27001, which can be a significant competitive advantage.
-The standard is more prescriptive and requires organizations to establish, implement, maintain, and continually improve an Information Security Management System (ISMS).
-Many large-scale security projects are initiated with the explicit goal of achieving ISO 27001 certification.
+ISO/IEC 27001: This is a formal international standard for managing information security.
+Unlike NIST, you can get officially certified in ISO 27001, which can be a huge plus for your business.
+It's a bit more rigid and requires you to build and maintain a complete Information Security Management System (ISMS).
+Many of my largest projects have been driven by the goal of achieving ISO 27001 certification.

-CIS Critical Security Controls: The CIS Controls are a prioritized set of actions that form a defense-in-depth set of best practices.
-They are highly practical and provide specific, actionable guidance that can be directly translated into project tasks.
-For example, CIS Control 2 is 'Inventory and Control of Software Assets'.
-A project based on this control would involve deploying tools and processes to ensure only authorized software is installed and can execute.
+CIS Critical Security Controls: The CIS Controls are my favorite for getting practical.
+They are a prioritized list of defensive actions that are very specific and easy to turn into project tasks.
+For example, CIS Control 2 is 'Inventory and Control of Software Assets.'
+A project based on this would involve putting tools and processes in place to make sure only approved software is running on your network.

 • Beginner/Small Business:

-• Set up a multi-factor authentication (MFA) project for all critical systems (email, VPN, financial apps).
+• Set up multi-factor authentication (MFA) for all important apps (email, VPN, etc.).

-• Develop and test a basic incident response plan for a ransomware scenario.
+• Create and test a simple incident response plan for a ransomware attack.

-• Deploy a network-wide ad-blocker and DNS filtering service.
+• Deploy network-wide DNS filtering to block malicious sites.

 • Intermediate/Mid-Sized Business:

-• Deploy an Endpoint Detection and Response (EDR) solution across all workstations and servers.
+• Deploy an Endpoint Detection and Response (EDR) tool on all computers.

 • Advanced/Enterprise:

-• Design and implement a Zero Trust architecture for a specific high-value application.
+• Design and build a Zero Trust architecture for a critical application.

-• Build a Security Orchestration, Automation, and Response (SOAR) capability to automate incident response playbooks.
+• Create a SOAR (Security Orchestration, Automation, and Response) system to automate your incident response.

-• Launch a red team/blue team exercise to test and improve detection and response capabilities.
+• Run a red team/blue team exercise to battle-test your defenses.

 Tech solutions and digital innovations for Security Project in modern business